Resources for worship at home

 - You can listen to Daily Devotions from the United Reformed Church.

-- The brothers of the Taize community are livestreaming their evening services every day on their Facebook page – you can watch live from 7.30pm each day or see previous services at any time.
+- The brothers of the Taize community often livestream their services on their Facebook page – you can watch live or see previous services at any time.

 - The Student Christian Movement (SCM) have a host of resources for prayer, for Bible Study and for personal devotions.